 Graduate/Non-traditional student housing is available in the apartments.
 If a student is at least 24 years of age, or a graduate student, they may choose to reside in this option.
 Apartments are available in all three apartment complexes.
 You do not need to fill a group roster, you may sign up by space.

 Wellness Housing - The residential Wellness program houses students committed to a wellness lifestyle.
 Staff and residents develop programs that focus specifically on areas of Wellness including Physical, Intellectual, Vocational/Occupational, Financial, Emotional, Social (relating to Culture, Society, Family, and Community), Environmental and Spiritual.
 Each semester faculty, staff and off-campus guests come into the Wellness housing area to lead discussions on holistic health.
 Students in Wellness housing sign an agreement to remain drug, smoke and alcohol free.
 This housing is located in Outback.
 Please note - ALL Purchase College residence halls are drug and smoke free, and all first-year residence halls are designated as alcohol free.
 More information about WELLNESS@PURCHASE.

-Single Rooms - The Office of Residence Life offers a limited number of singles for returning students in the residence halls, as well as in the Olde apartments and Alumni Village apartments.
+Single Rooms - The Office of Community Engagement offers a limited number of singles for returning students in the residence halls, as well as in the Olde apartments and Alumni Village apartments.
 To be eligible for a residence hall single, a student must have a grade point average of 3.00 or better.
 Students interested in an apartment single may sign up on the wait list the third week of the semester.
 Singles are generally not available for first-year and transfer students.